MEng Industrial Placements

 It is expected that students on a placement will be able to take “leave” of 15 working days during the 6 months.

-From 2017 credit for the industrial placements will be included in third year with marks approved at the September meeting of the Board of Examiners.
-Details about year weightings and assessment can be found in the Assessment document - Award of Honours - for your degree programme.
-Copies can be found here: Award of Honours
+Marks for the Industrial Placement are reviewed at the September meeting of the Board of Examiners at the end of your third year.
+Details about year weightings and assessment can be found in the assessment document for your degree programme.

 European Credit Transfer Scheme (ECTS)

 ECTS points are allocated on the basis of student effort required to complete task (including classroom time and private study).
 Each ECTS point should require 25-30 hours of effort.
 A normal academic year is taken to be 60 ECTS (1,500 to 1,800 hours over 9 months).
 An industrial placement of 6 months will be allocated 42 ECTS (1050 to 1,260 hours effort).
 This gives degree totals of 270 ECTS with the industrial placement, or 246 ECTS with the college-based group project.